Welcoming new talent into your company is an exciting moment, but it also brings a number of challenges.

-What Is A Manager’s Checklist?
+What Is A New Hire Checklist?

 Onboarding an employee is a complex process that involves many steps.
 If it’s not organized and planned properly, it can create a confusing, stressful experience for the employee during their first week on the job.

-A manager’s checklist helps you plan and execute the onboarding process more efficiently, to ensure a positive experience for both parties — the manager and the employee.
+A new hire onboarding checklist helps plan and execute the onboarding process efficiently and creates a positive experience for both parties — the manager and the employee.

 - Helps you keep track of the onboarding process